VARIOUS TYPES OF BEARINGS

-Bearings exist in a wide variety of types, each designed with a specific task in mind.
-Each design is optimized to deal with a specific performance demand: direction of motion, load capacity, speed, reliability, maintenance demands, and more.
-Here follows a list of some of the most common and noteworthy types:
+There exists a wide variety of types of ball bearings, each designed with a specific task in mind.
+All different types of bearings are optimized to deal with a specific performance demand: direction of motion, load capacity, speed, reliability, maintenance demands, and more.
+Here follows a list of some of the most common and noteworthy types of ball bearings:

 Ball and roller bearings